-Artificial Intelligence (AI) helps software determine the feelings people have in social media posts and blogs.
-By analyzing the words used, AI software can tell and record what the person’s sentiments are, as well as why they felt that way based on the subject matter or context.
+Sentiment analysis is an artificial intelligence (AI) technique that helps software determine how people feel in social media posts and blogs.
+By analyzing the words used, AI can tell and record what their sentiments are as well as why they felt that way based on the subject matter or context.

-This activity is called sentiment analysis.
-It is now used by many companies that are eager to find out what people feel about their products.
-Sentiment analysis helps them plan what they need to do to improve how consumers perceive their brand.
+Many companies eager to find out how people feel about their products now use sentiment analysis.
+The technique helps them plan what they need to do to improve how consumers perceive their brand.

-Sentiment analysis relies on several natural language processing (NLP) algorithms, which we’ve listed down below.
+Sentiment analysis relies on several natural language processing (NLP) algorithms, which we listed below.

 1. Rule-Based Systems

 Sentiment analysis relies on rules.
 Since a system does not consider the sequence of words, it requires additional processing of expressions to determine a person’s sentiment correctly.
-An example of rule-based sentiment analysis would follow this basic process:
+Rule-based sentiment analysis follows this basic process.

 - Define two polarized words or opposites (e.g., a negative term such as “bad” and a positive one such as “good”).